mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 **POST /questions/search**
 - Searches for a question based on a search term.
 - Request Arguments: None
-- Returns questions that match the search term, success value and total questions.
+- Returns questions that match the search term, the success value and the total number of questions.
 - Sample: `curl http://127.0.0.1:5000/questions/search -X POST -H "Content-Type: application/json" -d '{"searchTerm":"Tom Hanks"}'`

 ```